eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 Discord: https://discord.gg/32wfnbkCtE

-Dansfing's builds and code: https://dansfing.uk
+Dansfing's builds and code, the hardware is compatible with this code: https://dansfing.uk

 Dansfing USB MIDI YM2149, simple to build.
 (You may be able to get a pre-built USB MIDI for sale from Dansfing): https://dansfing.uk/ym2149f.php